-The air that every Geek breathes, a Cult Classic is a film or other work which has a devoted, even if sometimes small, fanbase.
+The air that every Geek breathes, a Cult Classic is a film or other work which has a small but devoted fanbase.
+Such fans are often proud of their membership of the cult and may resent it when the object of their devotion becomes a mainstream hit.
 Some Cult Classics are obscure commercial failures at the time of their premiere which have since then successfully attracted a fanbase, even to the extent of becoming moneyspinners.
 Although this is the common public perception to a Cult Classic, some Cult movies were in fact box-office successes at the time but maintained a cult following long after public interest has moved onto the next flavour of the month.
 It's probably for this reason that some films with a strong cult following (eg The Blues Brothers) are sometimes wrongly assumed to have been unsuccessful at their time of release.

 Cult classics have an unusual shelf life, and seemingly avert the Popularity Polynomial completely.
 Rather than receiving a short but large burst of popularity before ultimately fading completely into obscurity, cult classics receive a marginal amount of attention almost indefinitely.
 It's a good bet that a show or movie considered a cult classic 30 years ago will still be such today.

 Though some movie studios have intentionally tried to position releases as Cult-Classics-To-Be (like MirrorMask and Snakes on a Plane), perhaps hiring a bunch of cult actors and funky music, it is not usually successful.
 A true Cult Classic is as rare as capturing lightning in a bottle.

 Note that not all cult classics are actually good.
 Although many of them are, or at least, are remembered as such.
 In fact, many cult classics are hilariously bad — which is why their fans adore them.
 These are sometimes called "Camp Classics".